Regani/json-db/README.md

     {
         name: string, // name of column
         type: string, // column datatype.
 Must be one of the ['string', 'number', 'boolean']
         primary_key: boolean, // if the field is primary_key.
 Primary key must be number type only.
 Must be one primary_key field.
 Primary key will be autoincremented.
-Primary key field cannot be nullable
+Primary key field cannot be nullable.
-        nullable: boolean // if the field will be null when value is not passed }
+        nullable: boolean // if the field will be null when value is not passed.
+    }
   ```
 - seederParams